 Using my notes from the day, together with my many year’s experience working on websites, I’ve written a How to.
 I still recommend the course, so keep an eye on the Dublin City Council website to find out when the next one is.
 The same course is also run in Fingal and perhaps other LEOs.

 So here’s the first installment of How to create a WordPress website.
 This is the tech bit.
-Parts 2 and 3 coming soon.
+Parts 2 – content and 3 – final touches coming soon.

 1. Buy your domain